ankitadu/aimd_ana/README.md

 # aimd_ana
 These codes analyze specific ab initial trajectories and compare them to outputs from Classical MD trajectories

-'WaterHydroxide27Images_wrapped_Center.f90' : Will read through Qchem trajectory data and then write cartesian coordinates of the molecules of interest for visualization and structural analysis.

 '3_ana_f-dip_backgeo_wrapper.py' : is able to create CHARMM MD inputs flies using the previous coordinates and then run a short simulation.
 This calculates the energetic and structural difference between Qchem vs classical MD- The ensemble average of which is our target function.